Triangulation FraudHow Fraudsters Manage to Middleman Sales Without Ever Touching a Piece of Merchandise

 Triangulation attacks are usually committed by small groups operating repeatedly from a few devices.

-Looking beyond individual transactions, you may also want to try leveraging historical data to map out and link common and recurring points.
+Look beyond individual transactions and try leveraging historical data to map out and link common and recurring points.
 This kind of comprehensive trend and link analysis can expose common attributes in a lot of triangulation fraud.
-Although time-consuming and labor-intensive, this is critical work: analyzing data in this manner lets you generate better data over time.
+Although time-consuming and labor-intensive, this is critical work: analyzing data like this lets you generate better data over time.
 That will make for more informed and intelligent decisioning.

 How Do You Prevent Triangulation Fraud?

 All the above-mentioned practices can help you detect and stop triangulation fraud.
-But obviously, the best approach to fraud is to prevent it before it happens.
+But, the best approach is always to avoid becoming a target in the first place.

 You can’t afford to appear vulnerable.
 Fraudsters know that the more people who are engaged in fraud against a single merchant, the harder it becomes to detect bad orders and identify fraudsters.
-So, your fraud losses will grow quickly once a criminal ring identifies your site as a target.
+So, your fraud losses will grow quickly once a criminal ring identifies you as a target.

 It creates a feedback loop over time.
 Undetected fraud attacks generate bad data, making fraud detection less accurate, and the problem worsens over time.
 Overall, your best move is to stop fraud quickly and prevent it in the long term by adopting a multilayer strategy.